scality/bert-e/USER_DOC.md

 **The type of the JIRA issue matches the prefix of the source branch.**
 There is a correspondance between the type of JIRA issue and the prefix to use for the source branch name.
-It is mandatory to follow the link given here:

-* Issue type *Epic* → branch prefix *project*,
+The correspondance table is defined per project.
+A typical correspondance table is:

 * Issue type *User Story* → branch prefix *feature*,
 * Issue type *Bug* → branch prefix *bugfix*,
 * Issue type *Improvement* → branch prefix *improvement*.